 - A purpose.
 We believe that to help another is to help yourself.

-Founding members of DCS, Stacy Peck, Tyler Trowbridge, and Wendy Botts have teamed up to create a unique recovery experience that relies upon a give and take relationship between the community and the tenants fighting substance use disorder.
+Founding member of DCS, Stacy Peck created a unique recovery experience that relies upon a give and take relationship between the community and the tenants fighting substance use disorder.
 DCS will recruit and coordinate volunteers to provide meaningful and fun experiences for our tenants, such as taking a group out for a movie or sporting event, money management and budgeting lessons, cooking classes, and more.
 Employment opportunities for our tenants will focus on giving back to the community.
 Support will continue once individuals move on from DCS in order to facilitate a smooth transition from the cycle of substance use disorder and poverty to becoming a healthy and contributing member of society.

 For those ready and willing to work for it, DCS and our local community will come together to say, “you are not too far gone.”
 When it feels like every bridge has been burned, we will be there to help build new ones and set individuals up to achieve long term success in their sobriety journey.
 The benefits to individuals, families, and society when even one person breaks the cycle of substance use disorder and homelessness are infinite.